flipt-io/flipt/DEVELOPMENT.md

 Regardless of wether you are using Remote Containers or GitHub Codespaces, you'll need to run a couple tasks to successfully build/run Flipt in these environments.

-After opening the project, run [Build UI](.vscode/tasks.json) task to build the UI.

-Then run the [Launch Flipt](.vscode/launch.json) run command to start the server.
+Then run the [Server/Client](.vscode/launch.json) run command to start the server and client.

-This should publish two ports `8080` and `9000`, that you can then open in your browser (`8080` is the Flipt UI, `9000` is the GRPC port that shouldn't be opened in the browser.)
+This should publish three ports `8080`, `8081`, `9000`. `8081` is the UI dev port that runs the `yarn dev server` that you can open in your browser.